 Portrait of Vlad the Impaler.
 Photo source: Adevarul

 With a deep desire for revenge against the Ottoman Empire, Vlad rose to power on the throne of Wallachia.
-He managed to secure and consolidate his power through draconian punishments against the disturbance of public order that got him in terrible relations with his Saxon subjects.
+He managed to secure and consolidate his power through draconian punishments against the disturbance of public order that got him into terrible relations with his Saxon subjects.

 The war against the Ottomans got him to the two most eccentric things he remained in history with: